- 3 June

-Leaving home as a solo traveler on a guided hike can be intimidating at first.
+Leaving home as a solo traveler on a guided hike in New Zealand can be intimidating at first.
 You leave a lot to chance, like, what if the group is too old/too young for me?
 What if they’re much fitter, faster or slower than I am?
 What if it’s all canoodling, anniversary-couples?
 I might have nothing in common with anyone!
 Well, let us put your mind to rest with our tips for hiking solo.

-You, as a solo traveler on a guided hike, are in the thick of a new travel movement.
+You, as a solo traveler on a New Zealand guided hike, are in the thick of a new travel movement.
 The ‘bucket list’ age.
 The power of the personal ‘bucket list’ has injected a new passion into a wave of solo retirees or soon-to-be retirees.
 There’s a clear sentiment too – that is, if you wait for someone else, you might never go.
 It’s this sentiment that is seeing solo-travelers in greater numbers join those trips and take those excursions.
 Best to do it while you’re fit, healthy and able.

 Solo Travellers Are Welcome on our New Zealand Guided Hikes!